CBIZ (CBZ)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-CBIZ historically did a mediocre job investing in profitable growth initiatives.
+Although CBIZ has shown solid business quality lately, it historically did a mediocre job investing in profitable growth initiatives.
 Its five-year average ROIC was 10%, somewhat low compared to the best business services companies that consistently pump out 25%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, CBIZ’s ROIC has stayed the same over the last few years.
-If the company wants to become an investable business, it must improve its returns by generating more profitable growth.
+On average, CBIZ’s ROIC decreased by 3.1 percentage points annually over the last few years.
+If its returns keep falling, it could suggest its profitable growth opportunities are drying up.
+We’ll keep a close eye.

 12. Is Now The Time To Buy CBIZ?